Why should I attend a Pre-Conference session?

 Attending a Pre-Conference session gives you the chance to spend four hours digging deep into one specific topic.
 The sessions, presented by nationally known speakers, are structured to include content that is research-based, share best practices, and provide proven “how to” strategies.
 All sessions will include time for Q & A.

 Pre-Conferences are not included in your general convention registration and require an additional registration fee and the selection of one of the Pre-Conferences offered.
 Pre-Conference registration and selection is an option included in the annual convention registration process.
-(Please note: You are not required to register for the general convention to attend a Pre-Conference.
-You may check only the box for Pre-Conferences.)
+(Please note: You are not required to register for the general convention to attend a Pre-Conference.)

 Pre-Conference handouts are issued only to the person registered for the session.

 Space may be limited in some sessions, so register early.
 On-site registration cannot be guaranteed.

 Pre-Conference offerings for 2018 will be posted in early 2018.

 The following are Pre-Conferences that were offered in 2017.